 - your discharge volumes and flow rates.

 Where a business has a complex or non-standard waste stream, one of our Trade Waste Officers must assess your site.
-They'll decide if the waste stream is acceptable for discharge and identify the type of pre-treatment equipment you need.
+They will decide if the waste stream is acceptable for discharge and identify the type of pre-treatment equipment you need.

 The success of your application may rely on the installation of pre-treatment equipment.
 View a list of pre-treatment equipment various industries use to meet our requirements.